 - 2020: Average rate decrease of about 1.6%.
 Maine regulators approved average rate decreases for Anthem and Harvard Pilgrim, and a slight increase for CHO.
 Initially, all three insurers had proposed modest rate increases, but they revised their filings in July 2019, with Anthem and Harvard Pilgrim proposing rate decreases instead, which were approved by state regulators.

 - 2021: Average rate decrease of about 13%.
-Maine’s three individual market insurers filed proposed rates for 2021 in June 2020, and then revised their filings later in the summer (average proposed rate changes are summarized here by the Maine Bureau of Insurance).
-The proposed rate filings were approved by the Bureau of Insurance in late August, with an overall average rate decrease of 13.1%.
+Rates for Maine’s three individual market insurers were approved by the Bureau of Insurance in late August, with an overall average rate decrease of 13.1%.
 Without Maine’s reinsurance program, premiums would have increased by 5% to 15%.
 Although rates were fairly stable nationwide for 2021, with small average decreases in many areas, Maine’s overall average decrease was much more significant than we saw in most states.
 But Maine’s rate decreases in the first two years its reinsurance program was in effect (2019 and 2020) were much less significant than the initial rate decreases we’ve seen in many of the other states that have implemented reinsurance programs.
 So it could just be that the reinsurance program had a delayed impact in Maine, with the major rate decrease coming a few years in, as opposed to right out of the gates.

 In August 2019, Maine Governor Janet Mills notified CMS that her administration intended to transition Maine to a state-based marketplace using the federal platform (SBM-FP) as of the fall of 2020, for enrollment in 2021 coverage (as of 2021, Maine had one of six SBM-FPs).

-The letter of intent that Mills sent to CMS indicated that the state would also consider switching to a fully state-run exchange at a later date, and filing instructions provided to insurers in April 2021 confirmed that the state-run marketplace would be in place for the 2022 plan year (enrollment begins November 1, 2021).
-CMS granted conditional approval for the fully state-run exchange in September 2021, and it will be in use as of November 1, 2021.
+The letter of intent that Mills sent to CMS indicated that the state would also consider switching to a fully state-run exchange at a later date, and filing instructions provided to insurers in April 2021 confirmed that the state-run marketplace would be in place for the 2022 plan year.
+CMS granted conditional approval for the fully state-run exchange (CoverME) in September 2021, and it has been in use since November 1, 2021.

-Maine is also modifying its reinsurance program model.
-The reinsurance program is currently fairly unique, in that it includes a prospective reinsurance model based on specific medical conditions rather than just total claims costs.
-When an individual market enrollee has one of the conditions covered under the reinsurance program, the carrier cedes the coverage to MGARA (Maine’s reinsurance program), pays MGARA a premium, and MGARA covers the claims.
-MGARA also provides retrospective reinsurance for high claims, but under Maine’s new approach, the state will transition to only the retrospective reinsurance model that’s used in most of the other states that have reinsurance programs (ie, the reinsurance program would step in if and when an enrollee’s claims reach a certain point, regardless of the specific medical condition).
-This is a change that can be done administratively by the state, so it does not require an amendment to the existing 1332 waiver.
-Maine is moving ahead with this change as of 2022.
+MGARA also provided retrospective reinsurance for high claims, but under Maine’s new approach, the state has transitioned to only the retrospective reinsurance model that’s used in most of the other states that have reinsurance programs (ie, the reinsurance program will step in if and when an enrollee’s claims reach a certain point, regardless of the specific medical condition).
+This was a change that could be done administratively by the state, so it did not require an amendment to the existing 1332 waiver.
+Maine opted to move ahead with this change as of 2022.

 Maine also plans to merge its individual and small group markets, and extend MGARA to cover the small group market as well as the individual market.
 The state had planned to make that change in 2022 as well, but has opted to delay it until 2023.
 The delay is due to the impacts of the COVID pandemic as well as the American Rescue Plan’s additional premium subsidies; the state needs additional time to sort out how they will affect the merged market and the amount of federal pass-through funding available via the 1332 waiver.
 But the modification of the reinsurance program to cover a merged individual and small group market will require an amendment to the state’s existing 1332 waiver.
 Details about that process will be available on the state’s website and the federal 1332 waiver website.